The purpose of the Upper

 We are

-continuing our dialog with the Corps on ways in which
+continuing our dialog with the Corps on ways in

-service might be improved, even with restricted
+which service might be improved, even with

-funding.
-Two topics under discussion are listed below.
+restricted funding.
+Two topics under discussion are

 Because the